What is child abuse and neglect?

 The Draft Child Protection Policy was placed on public exhibition for a period of 28 days allowing the Cumberland community to have their input.
 During this time, the Draft Policy was also reviewed by representatives from Family and Community Services (FaCS) and The Office of the Children's Guardian (OCG).

-The Child Protection Policy and accompanying Post-Exhibition Report to Council considered the submissions and feedback received during the exhibition period leading to the adopted Child Protection Policy.
+The Child Protection Policy and accompanying Post-Exhibition Report to Council considered the submissions and feedback received during the exhibition period leading to the adopted Child Protection Policy (PDF, 83KB).

 A Child Protection Procedure was developed to guide staff in their mandatory reporting obligations where there are child protection concerns.
 The procedure follows the steps of completing the Mandatory Report Guide (MRG) and reporting to the Child Protection Helpline where required.